pagopa/io-app/README.md

 **module for CIE authentication**
 IO uses a [react native module](https://github.com/pagopa/io-cie-android-sdk) to allow authentication through CIE (Carta di Indentità Elettronica)
 This package is hosted on [Github Packages](https://github.com/features/packages).
 In order to install this package you need to be able to access the github registry.

+#### Create Github token
+In order to access the Github registry a Github token is needed:

+- Go to [Github](https://github.com) and access to your account
+- In the upper-right hand corner click your profile photo then click Settings
+- On the left sidebar, click Developer settings.
+- On the left sidebar, click Personal access tokens.
+- Click the Generate new token button and create a new token with the following permissions:
+    - read:packages
+    - write:packages
+    - delete:packages
+- Click the green Generate token button.

-The configuration is pretty simple and fast, you can follow [these instructions](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages)
-**If you don't do this step you can't download and install the cie module.**
+Finally you can follow [these instructions](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages) and perform this simple and fast configuration. **If you don't do this step you can't download and install the cie module.**

 Now you can install the libraries used by the project: